 This can also be part of your customer service.
 For instance, if your product is unavailable or service is down for some reason, you could create a livestream update to giving an update of how close you are to returning to normality.

 If you provide an online service or software product, you could live stream video explaining the features and benefits of the latest update.
 You would, of course, leave the video online for a while after this, as it will also be valuable to those unable to watch it live.

 A recent trend online has been increased gamification.
 People prefer to be actively involved, rather than just passively viewing your website / social page.
 People particularly like entering and participating in contests.
 Contest help to bring people into the action.

 These are particularly useful on Instagram Live.
 Create an entertaining live video to introduce your contest and attract people to your page.
 Highlight the prizes up for grabs, and what people must do to win the contest.
 If you have run a similar competition in the past, you could create a live video showing previous winners using their prizes.

 We’ve already seen how you can stand out from the opposition by using video live streaming for training people interested in your niche.
 Another way to establish a presence is to live stream for thought leadership.

 Make sure that your videos are not just talking head monologues, however.
 You may come across as an expert in your field, but you don’t want to send your audience to sleep.

 SocialBook aims to provide the most in-depth and detailed influencer data analytics.
-If you want to take a look at our sample Instagram influencer profile, please click here.
+Get started today to your next successful influencer marketing campaign.